jmaris/radar/README.md

       - Pushover mobile notifications
       - SMS notifications
       - E-mail notifications

+## Stage 4: Implementation

+- Compile software from source in production server
+- Execute software in production server
+- Create installation packages for Debian and Arch (through the AUR)

 # BdM Implementation goals
 Since this is a project developed for Bufete de Marketing, this will be the main software implementation.
 However, Sonar is flexible enough to be implemented  in different scenarios.